 3. Get Comfortable With Imperfection

 As you start the budgeting process, your list of priorities will reveal itself.
 And here’s the neat part: many people don’t even know their financial priorities when they first begin.
-You will discover them and surprise yourself with the power and freedom that comes with making financial decisions for you and your family.
+You will discover them and surprise yourself with the power and freedom that come with making financial decisions for you and your family.
 Ultimately, budgets don’t have to be set in stone.
 Just learn to adjust and don’t expect perfection.

 Be sure to give yourself some of your money, and don’t just make a budget to pay bills.
 How are you currently spending money on yourself?
-Do you treat yourself daily at a coffee shop, clothing, self-care items, or gym memberships?
+Do you treat yourself daily at a coffee shop, with clothing, with self-care items, or with gym memberships?
 Be sure to build your personal spending into the budget.

-Those goals you wrote down on day one will come into play because there will be days that you want something outside of your budget, or you will reach for the credit card to buy the thing that is calling your name.
+Those goals you wrote down on day one will come into play because there will be days when you want something outside your budget, or you reach for the credit card to buy the thing that is calling your name.
 Budgeting takes commitment and willpower, but the sacrifices won’t last forever.
 As you see positive growth toward your established goals, you will gain confidence, and the momentum will keep you motivated.